l3s10n/ZenTaoPMS_SqlInjection/README.md

 ZenTao is the #1 Team Collaborative Tool for R&D teams in China with 1.4 Million Users.
 It has many users, such as Twitter, Lenovo, etc. Here is its official website: https://www.zentao.pm/ (English) and https://www.zentao.net/ (Chinese).

 After logging in with any user, you can complete SQL injection by constructing a special request and sending it to function importNotice of controller convert.
+Since the SQL injection here is stack injection and can execute any SQL statement, you can directly getshell through the SQL statement in case of improper configuration.

 # Version affected